Skip to content

 SELF-RESPECT AND INTEGRITY

-Setting boundaries is a skill that unfortunately not everyone has.
-People respect those who set personal boundaries and enforce them because they show that they are strong enough to take care of themselves emotionally and that they do not allow anyone under any circumstances to walk all over them.
+People respect those who can set clear personal boundaries in their lives.
+In this way, they show that they are strong enough to take care of themselves emotionally and not allow anyone, under any circumstances, to walk all over them.

 self-confidence